-- With an order selected on the READY TO SHIP page, make your Carrier Selections, including the Carrier (USPS), Carrier Service (Priority Mail or Priority Mail Express), Packaging, and Weight.
+- With an order selected on the READY TO SHIP page, make your Carrier Selections, including the Carrier (USPS), Carrier Service (Priority Mail, Priority Mail Express or any international service), Packaging, and Weight.

 - Adjust the Ship date to the next business day.
 The option to Request a Pick Up will appear.

-Note: if this option doesn't appear, confirm that you have selected an eligible Carrier Service (ie. Priority Mail or Priority Mail Express) and that the Ship date is properly advanced.
+Note: if this option doesn't appear, confirm that you have selected an eligible Carrier Service (ie. Priority Mail, Priority Mail Express or any international service) and that the Ship date is properly advanced.